-The UCI Road World Championships will be the biggest summer sports event ever held in Norway, and the northernmost championships ever.
-The championships will comprise 12 races over nine days of competition and will bring more than 1,150 cyclists together from 80 participating nations.
+The UCI Road World Championships will be the biggest summer sporting event ever held in Norway, and the northernmost championships ever.
+The championships will comprise 12 races over nine days of competition and will bring together more than 1,150 cyclists from 80 participating nations.
 Crowds of around 500,000 are expected to watch the races, and more than 300 million will follow the championships on TV.

 RACE TO CELEBRATE